mwittrien/BetterDiscordAddons/README.md

  - [Edit Servers](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EditServers) - Allows the user to locally change the name, initials, icon and color of servers.
  - [Emoji Statistics](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/EmojiStatistics) - Displays emojiinformation when hovering over an emoji in the emojipicker and adds a button to the emojipicker to open a statistics overview.
  - [Fix German Translation](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/FixGermanTranslation) - Fixes some minor translation errors in the german version of Discord.
- - [Image Gallery](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ImageGallery) - Allows the user to browse trough images sent inside the same message.
+ - [Image Gallery](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/ImageGallery) - Allows the user to browse through images sent inside the same message.
  - [Message Utilities](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/MessageUtilities) - Allows you to add shortcuts to interact with messages.
  - [Notification Sounds](https://github.com/mwittrien/BetterDiscordAddons/tree/master/Plugins/NotificationSounds) - Rings a sound when someone writes you a DM or when someones mentions you in a server.
  - [Read All Notifications Button](https://github.com/mwittrien/BetterDiscordAddons/blob/master/Plugins/ReadAllNotificationsButton) - Adds a little button at the top of your serverlist that enables you to clear all mentions and messagesnotifications at once.